-Relationship of Course to ABET (Engineering Accreditation) Criteria

-ABET Criteria Level of Emphasis During Course (Low, Medium, High) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics М

-2. an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors Н 3. an ability to communicate effectively with a range of audiences Н 4. an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts Н 5. an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives М 6. an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions Н 7. an ability to acquire and apply new knowledge as needed, using appropriate learning strategies М
+Relationship of Course to ABET (Engineering Accreditation) Criteria an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics М 2. an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors Н 3. an ability to communicate effectively with a range of audiences Н 4. an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts Н 5. an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives М 6. an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions Н 7. an ability to acquire and apply new knowledge as needed, using appropriate learning strategies М